• Skip to main content

 Remember this is about money first, and money second.
 And 3rd through 190th.
 And since it’s all about the Benjamins, football is king.
 The gridiron rules in America (ever wonder why the rest of the world calls the sport “the game of the Empire” or “Football Imperialismo?”) and the television ratings reflect that.

 One of the reasons the Big Ten added Nebraska is because they now fulfill the NCAA rule requiring at least 12 in order to have a conference championship game.
-Because having a Big Ten championship game (in the ’60s-’80s they had one, it was called Ohio St. vs. Michigan) brings in a lot of dough.
+Because having a Big Ten championship game (in the ’60s-’80s they had one, it was called Ohio St. vs. Michigan) brings in a lot of dough.bcs sucks

 And A.D.a and conference commissioners are like Biggie and Jay-Z, they “love the dough, more than you know.”

 Let’s start with what we already have in order to see where we’re going.
 We currently have a computer generated title game match-up; in recent years largely shaped by the outcome of the SEC and Big 12 championship games.
-So in essence we already have aย de facto football Final Four and title game- sometimes.
+So in essence we already have a de facto football Final Four and title game- sometimes.

 We just need to add more credibility and legitimacy to these games.
 If you have four mega-conferences, or eight super-conferences, each with two divisions, the divisional champions will square off against one another in the “first round of the playoffs.”
 Then the champions of the megaconferences play each other and we have: presto! a “December Delirium,” a football version of March Madness.